gofullstack/gearman-node/README.md

 Thanks to the Gearman community and rest of the [Gearman HQ](http://gearmanhq.com/) team for help and documentation.
 This module is mostly based on [gearman-ruby](https://github.com/gearman-ruby/gearman-ruby) and [gearman.net](https://launchpad.net/gearman.net).

-Thanks to the Node.js community for excellent tools, resources, examples, documentation, and inspiration.
+Thanks to the Node.js community for excellent people, tools, resources, examples, documentation, and inspiration.

 ## License